 The TIP is updated annually to maintain a five-year listing of transportation improvement projects.
 Project scoring criteria for the Transportation Alternatives program (TAP) were developed and then revised in 2019 and again in 2021 to make the criteria more consistent with the STBG Urban program criteria for bicycle projects.
 A comprehensive update to the MPO's STBG Urban program policies and project scoring criteria was completed in 2015.
-Some revisions to the scoring categories and weights were made in 2021.
-Projects were scored and selected for funding with the supplemental FY 2022-2026 funds from the IIJA.
+Some revisions to the scoring categories and weights were made in 2021 and 2023, including increasing the scoring weight for projects improving transportation access for MPO-identified Environmental Justice populations.
 Work was begun to develop project evaluation criteria for the new Carbon Reduction program for which the MPO also now receives a suballocation of funding.
-In October 2022, the 2023-2027 Transportation Improvement Program was adopted, including the 2023-2027 priority project listings for STBG - Urban funding for the Madison urban area.
+In October 2023, the 2024-2028 Transportation Improvement Program is expected to be adopted, including the 2024-2029 priority project listings for STBG-Urban funding for the Madison urban area (Figure 8).

-- Year 2023 activities continue the annual updating of the TIP in accord with federal requirements with assistance from the interagency TIP staff committee and implementing agencies.
+• Year 2024 activities continue the annual updating of the TIP in accordance with federal requirements with assistance from the interagency TIP staff committee and implementing agencies.
 This includes analysis to document how TIP projects will help achieve federal performance measure targets.
-A solicitation of TAP project applications for use of supplemental IIJA FY 2023-'26 funds will likely occur in fall 2022 with scoring and selection of projects in early 2023.
-The 2023 update to the TIP will also include solicitation of STBG Urban and Carbon Reduction program projects and the annual soliciting of applications under the Section 5310 program, updating the Program of Projects for the Section 5307 and 5309 Public Transit Programs.
+The 2024 update to the TIP includes solicitation of the Carbon Reduction program and the annual soliciting of applications under the Section 5310 program.
 It will also include coordination of complex inter-jurisdictional projects, including recommendations of the Regional Transportation Plan.
-The TIP update with the update to the FTA Program of Transit Projects includes opportunities for review and participation by the public as well as private transportation providers. - Work will continue with WisDOT SW Region staff to monitor and manage the approved STBG Urban and TAP program of projects to ensure projects remain on schedule, and if necessary, make adjustments to the program.
+The TIP update with the update to the FTA Program of Transit Projects includes opportunities for review and participation by the public as well as private transportation providers.

+- Work will continue with WisDOT SW Region staff to monitor and manage the approved STBG Urban, TAP, and Carbon Reduction Program program of projects to ensure projects remain on schedule, and if necessary, make adjustments to the program.
 Work will also continue to complete and then implement an MOU with WisDOT and FHWA regarding the programming of suballocated funds under the STBG Urban, TAP, and Carbon Reduction programs.
-Staff will also continue working with Metro Transit to implement the Program Management Plan for the Section 5310 (E/D transportation) Program. - The MPO's procedures for amendments to the TIP will be updated, specifically related to new or revised projects that involve use of MPO suballocated funding.
+Staff will also continue working with Metro Transit to implement the Program Management Plan for the Section 5310 (E/D transportation) Program. - Staff will research and potentially seek the help of a consultant or software platform to develop a TIP/ suballocated funding project tracking database.

-Other 2023 activities include participation by WisDOT and local staff on TIP committee, implementing agency initiation of anticipated projects and priorities, and participation in project implementation coordination.
+Other 2024 activities include participation by WisDOT and local staff on TIP committee, implementing agency initiation of anticipated projects and priorities, and participation in project implementation coordination.